extremenetworks/EXOS_Apps/EZ_VXLAN/README.md

 ```
 # run script ezvxlan.py stop [-k | --keep]
 ```
+By default, when ezvxlan.py is stopped, it will delete any automatically created VXLAN VNI.

 ```
 Stopping ezvxlan.py
 Deleting VXLAN VNI names starting with SYS_VN_
 ```
-By default, when ezvxlan.py is stopped, it will delete any automatically created VXLAN VNI.

 If you wish to leave the VXLAN VNI in place but simply no longer wish ezvxlan.py to monitor VLAN adds/deletes, also specify the -k or --keep option.
-This will keep any SYS_VN_<vni> entries that have already been created.
+This will keep any SYS_VN_{vni} entries that have already been created.
 ```
 Stopping ezvxlan.py
 Keeping VXLAN VNI names starting with SYS_VN_